 Advantages of CAD

-- Reduces the need for large numbers of expensive draftsman in designing of a product.
+- Minimizes the requirement for huge numbers of an expensive draftsman in designing of a product.

 - It can be used directly in order to generate cutting data for CNC machines.

 - Scaling, re-scaling modification in drawings and models is easier and automatic and accurate.